PNDeb/pinenote-debian-image/partition_tables/Readme.md

 	* Read the main [Readme file](../README.md)
 	* Have a working installation of Pine64's fork of [rkdeveloptool](https://gitlab.com/pine64-org/quartz-bsp/rkdeveloptool).
 	  Note as of 6.
-July 2023, this fork is in Debian unstable.
+July 2023, this fork is in Debian unstable (check for version number beginning with 1.32+pine64).
 	* Have a full backup of the PineNote
 	* Be ready to recover from any errors (i.e., have the UART-board ready or tools to open up the PineNote)